Home / Blog/ Evidence Based Essentials/ The Dangers of Food Dye Allergies & Better Alternatives

 Could My Child Have a Food Dye Allergy?

 If you suspect your child is currently experiencing an allergic reaction, go to the emergency room immediately.
-You should never wait to see if symptoms resolve on their own.
-They may rapidly escalate and reach a point where they become fatal.
-Never take any chances.
+Food dye allergy symptoms can escalate quickly, and it's never worth waiting to see if they pass.

 Are Food Dyes Dangerous?

-There’s No Reason To Use Food Dyes.
+There’s No Reason To Use Artificial Food Dyes.
 Period.

 How To Avoid Food Dyes at the Grocery Store